The Pros and Cons of Decaf CoffeePosted by Bean & Bean on

-Decaffeinated coffee is the same as regular coffee, but has a majority of its caffeine removed.
-As mentioned above, decaf coffee still contains a very small amount of caffeine (around 3 percent compared to regular coffee) since 100% of caffeine can never be removed completely.
+Decaffeinated coffee is the same as regular coffee, but with almost all of the caffeine removed.
+As mentioned above, decaf coffee still contains a very small amount of caffeine (around 3 percent compared to regular coffee) since there is no way to remove 100% of the caffeine.

-For example, a regular cup of coffee has around 95 milligrams of caffeine while a cup of decaf coffee has around 2 milligrams of caffeine.
+In a regular cup of coffee there is roughly 95 milligrams of caffeine, whereas a cup of decaf coffee has just 2 milligrams of caffeine.

 Here’s a quick 2-minute crash course about decaf coffee: